raffienficiaud/livius/README.txt

 ----------------------

 Input:
-	1. The path to your video file and the path to the background image (Required)
+	1. The path to your video file and the path to the background image and final image (Required)
 	2. Any input arguments which you need to modify (Optional)

 output: